You’ve Been Jingled | How to Spread Holiday Cheer

-A perfect way to spread holiday cheer, while being completely socially distant, is to start the tradition of bringing jingle joy to your neighborhood.
-Building upon Halloween’s “You’ve Been Booed” concept, you can start the tradition of “You’ve Been Jingled” so everyone in the neighborhood can participate in spreading some joy because we all need it this year.
+A perfect way to spread holiday cheer, while teaching your children about generosity, is to start the pay-it-forward tradition of bringing jingle joy to your neighborhood.
+Building upon Halloween’s “You’ve Been Booed” concept, you can start the tradition of “You’ve Been Jingled” so that everyone in the neighborhood can participate in spreading some joy to one another.
+It feels just as good to give as it is to receive when you make giving fun and exciting for the kids.

 Let the Kids Lead the Jingle

 This activity can be entirely child-led!
 They can choose which neighbors to surprise.
 They can choose items to include in the bins.
 They can create art to share.
+They can choose the cookie recipes they want to try.
 They can write out directions or cut out printed materials.
-And they can take charge of the most exciting part–dropping off the goodies without being caught in the act.
+And they can take charge of the most exciting part-dropping off the goodies without being caught in the act!

 There are so many treat options with the end-of-year holidays!
-You can include food items like hot chocolate bombs or hot cocoa mixes, candy canes, cookies, specialty coffee or tea, and other sweets.
-School related items like pencils, erasers, dry erase markers and erasers, coloring pages, stickers, or books.
-Winter specific items like lip balm or tissues are always appreciated.
+You can include food and beverage items like hot chocolate bombs or hot cocoa mixes, candy canes, cookies, specialty coffee or tea, and other sweets.
+School-related items like pencils, erasers, dry erase markers and erasers, coloring pages, stickers, or books are always appreciated.
+Winter-specific items like lip balm, mittens, or tissues are a great idea.
 Don’t forget the parents!
-Include a couple of adult beverages because all parents really deserve it this year!
+Include a couple of adult beverages or coffee mixers because parents need an extra pick-me-up at this time of year!

-Remember to be mindful of other traditions and celebrations.
+Remember to be mindful of all traditions and celebrations.
 Not everyone celebrates the same holidays in the same ways.
 If you aren’t sure which holiday they celebrate, just try not to be too specific with your goodies.
 If you do know, it might be a great learning opportunity for your family to research how other religions and cultures celebrate their holidays or how they show gratitude.
 Maybe include a drawing of what your children have learned about the neighbor’s culture or religion.
+Here are some ideas and recipes for Jewish holidays!

 Jingle Delivery

 This may be the best part for your little ones!
 They’ll need to scope out the neighbor’s house to make sure that they’re home but not near the door.
-Before the day arrives, make sure they’re not out of town–especially important if it’s raining or snowing out, or if there are any delicate items in the bin.
-When the coast is clear, have your child hang the goody basket on the door handle or set it somewhere safe.
-Quickly ring the doorbell and run for it!!
+You could also deliver when they’re not home but you have to make sure they’ll be home in time to bring in the bins before it freezes or gets wet from the elements.
+You’ll want to start the deliveries at the first of the month before folks start going out of town.
+When the coast is clear, have your child hang the goody basket on the door handle or set the bin somewhere safe.
+Quickly ring the doorbell and run for it!
+In this day and age of Ring doorbells, I’ve had my kids wear skis masks to hide their identity!!

-Lots of children will be at home without extended family this holiday season.
-It may be unprecedented and parents may be looking for a distraction.
-A fun activity will be to walk about and search for “You’ve Been Jingled” signs throughout the neighborhood.
+Once you’ve delivered your “You’ve Been Jingled” bins, the kids will have to wait patiently to see who will be the first to pay-it-forward!
+A fun activity will be to walk about and search for “We’ve Been Jingled” signs throughout the neighborhood.
 They won’t all appear at once so you can search several times a week.

 1. Pingback: 25+ Random Acts of Kindness for Advent